 Various rumours of a reunion surfaced over the intervening years, and there was still clearly a demand from a passionate fan base.
 In August 2019, seemingly out of the blue, the impossible happened.
 The band announced it was reforming the original line up and played a secret friends and family gig at the Fox and Newt Leeds in September 2019.

-The reaction to The Rose’s triumphant return was overwhelming, and history repeated itself some 30 years later - the band had again appeared from nowhere and within weeks were being offered headline gigs in the UK and Europe and were confirmed as main support for the UK leg of The Mission’s United European Tour.
+The reaction to The Rose’s triumphant return was overwhelming, and history repeated itself some 30 years later - the band had again appeared from nowhere and within weeks were being offered headline gigs in the UK and Europe and were confirmed as main support for the UK leg of The Mission’s upcoming UK tour.

 2020 started strong with an appearance at the Porta Nigra Festival in Belgium and a headline at the famous Gibus Live in Paris.
 Then on the eve of The Mission tour, the COVID-19 pandemic put the world temporarily on pause.

-Have no doubt, The Rose will be back and firing on all cylinders with a string of headline UK shows to blow away the lockdown blues and close out the year, and they are looking forward to finally treading the boards again with The Mission in Spring 2021.
+The Rose will be back and firing on all cylinders in 2022, finally treading the boards again with The Mission in venues across the UK.